ARC Independence

-M/V ARC Independence, formerly M/V Faust is a large ro-ro car carrier built in 2007 by Daewoo Shipbuilding & Marine Engineering for Wallenius Lines AB, Sweden.
+ARC Independence, formerly Faust is a large ro-ro car carrier built in 2007 by Daewoo Shipbuilding & Marine Engineering for Wallenius Lines, Sweden.
 She sailed under the Swedish flag for just over twelve years, serving with Wallenius Wilhelmsen Logistics.
 In October 2019, she was re-flagged into the United States Merchant Marine under her current name, and is operated by American Roll-On Roll-Off Carrier (ARC).
-Her sister ship, MV ARC Integrity (ex-Fedora) was likewise re-flagged at the same time and continues to operate with ARC.
+Her sister ship, ARC Integrity (ex-Fedora) was likewise re-flagged at the same time and continues to operate with ARC.
 They are among the largest car carriers in the world.

-It is sometimes incorrectly reported that in 2004, this particular ex-M/V Faust was renamed to M/V Liberty.
+It is sometimes incorrectly reported that in 2004, this particular ex-MV Faust was renamed to MV Liberty.
 This is due to multiple vessels having carried the name Faust.
-The Faust which was renamed to Liberty was built by Oshima Shipbuilding in Japan and launched in 1985; at 660' in length and 52,000 gross tons, she was significantly smaller than the vessel which is now the ARC Independence.
+The Faust which was renamed to Liberty was built by Oshima Shipbuilding in Japan and launched in 1985; at 660 feet in length and 52,000 gross tons, she was significantly smaller than the vessel which is now the ARC Independence.

 Faust appeared in a 2008 episode of the Discovery Channel's documentary series Mighty Ships during a voyage between the UK and United States.